ShadowNinjaXD/MATHS-DIFF-2025-S1/README.md

 Copyright does not apply to similar files created with no intention of violating the above license.
 Final interpretation rights are granted to VL.

-NPlease be advised that the name "VL" (or any alternative pen name used) is a pseudonym adopted for the purposes of this site.
+Please be advised that the name "VL" (or any alternative pen name used) is a pseudonym adopted for the purposes of this site.
 The use of this pseudonymous identity allows the creator to maintain anonymity and is not associated with any legal entity or corporation.